MENU

 Our schools help students integrate religious values with knowledge and life experiences.

 Each of the Archdiocese of Louisville’s Catholic School curriculum frameworks is created by teams of content-area teachers and is updated on an established cycle.
 These frameworks contain performance standards that represent a cohesive set of expectations for all students.
-These standards define the expected learning objectives as well as the ways students will demonstrate their knowledge and understanding of the essential concepts and skills for each grade level in a content area.
+The standards define the expected learning objectives as well as the ways students will demonstrate their knowledge and understanding of the essential concepts and skills for each grade level in a content area.

 The information contained within the Archdiocese of Louisville Curriculum Guide gives schools the framework in which to design, implement, and assess curriculum.
-The charge for schools is to use the curriculum framework and other handbook information to identify desired results, develop collaborative strategies to achieve their goals, and create systems to assess student learning.
+The charge for schools is to use the curriculum framework and other handbook information to identify desired results, develop collaborative strategies to achieve school goals, and create systems to assess student learning.

 Combining a core curricular education with faith formation is essential to our teaching ministry in the Archdiocese.
 All of our schools in the Archdiocese are professional learning communities grounded in the Catholic faith.